jham005/aoc/README.md

 This project contains the code I wrote for the 2024 AoC.
 You can find the puzzle questions at <https://adventofcode.com/2024>.

+## Day 11: (21:24 + 29:24 = 50:48, rank 4133)

+Lovely twist in part 2.
+When the penny dropped it was delightfully easy to add a cache to limit the repeated recursive calls.

+Couldn't decide whether to make `stone` a `BigInt` or `String` in part 2.
+Since the main operation was testing the length, I went with `String`.
+Did mean a bunch of conversions into `BigInt` and back.
+Tried to do this just with `String`, using `stripPrefix("0")`, but it got fiddly handling zero so I decided to leave `BigInt` to do the work.

+My "no imports" challenge is lost :-(.
+I don't see any easy way of avoiding `mutable.Map` (not without losing the elegance of `getOrElseUpdate`).

 ## Day 10: (48:26 + 2:02 = 50:28, rank 6215)

 Gotta love recursion, just need to focus on what's being counted.
 Basically